belle-witch/OH-Password-Generator/README.md

 #Project Description
-I have built a random password generator which includes options for including uppcase and lowercase letter, numbers, and special characters while staying within the length range of 8 and 128.
+I have built a random password generator which includes options for including uppercase and lowercase letters, numbers, and special characters while staying within the length range of 8 and 128.

 #Built With
 -HTML